nathaneltitane/dextop/README.md

 The 'environemnt' option lets the user specify the desktop environment (DE) to be set up and used.

-It currently defaults to XFCE for the base setup or when no argument is passed (work in progress: more selections to come).
+Setup currently defaults to XFCE for the base setup or when no argument is passed.

 ### Process summary: